RubenB1/reverse_rate_limiter/README.md

 The goal of this implementation is to be robust, ultra-lightweight and simple to get started within minutes.
 It is specifically designed for serverless functions or containerized serverless microservices featuring traffic bursts and ultra-scalability.

-The rate limiting utility is build on top of the redis database.
+The rate limiting utility is built on top of the Redis database.

-It uses only the redis and time python libraries.
+It uses only the Redis and time python libraries.
 The single implementation file can be copied directly to the codebase.
-This is done to ensure the best performance and avoid intermediaries and network latentency.
+This is done to ensure the best performance and avoid intermediaries and network latency.

 ## Usage